This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Public keys, meanwhile, are alphanumeric codes designed to streamline the process of receiving funds from others.
 They can be likened to a bank account number, email address, or username, as they can be shared with anyone.

-Unlike their traditional counterparts, digital asset custodians don’t technically store the assets themselves.
-Instead, they serve as guardians of users’ private keys.
-This evolution underscores a profound shift from securing physical assets to prioritizing the protection of cryptographic keys on the blockchain’s transparent ledger.
+Unlike traditional providers, digital asset custodians don’t technically store the assets themselves.
+Instead, they protect users’ private keys.
+This change underlines a significant shift from securing physical assets to prioritizing the protection of cryptographic keys on the blockchain’s transparent ledger.

 Hot vs cold storage in crypto custody